silentgameplays/Simple-Arch-Linux-Setup/README.md

 # NB!The size of the EFI must be 512MB and type should be EFI

-# Swap patition size can be around 3-10GB
+# (Optional) Swap patition size can be around 3-10GB

 * /dev/sdx2 8-10GB swap